Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved The Excellence In Affordable Housing Nomination

-In October 21, Cunninghame Housing Association (CHA) completed 45 new homes on the former Lockerbie Academy site including 3 wheelchair adapted properties and 9 amenity flats.
-The project meets clear local need for affordable, quality housing.
-Adjacent to the site lies the Victorian, former Dryfesdale Old School building.
-Lockerbie Old School SCIO (LOS) took ownership of this via a community asset transfer from Dumfries and Galloway Council in 2020.
-As part of CHA’s commitment to being “More Than Just A Landlord”, they are working in partnership with LOS to transform the site into a £4.5m Well Being Centre and 8 assisted living flats.
+Cunninghame Housing Association built 45 homes on the former Lockerbie Academy site including 3 wheelchair properties and 9 amenity flats.
+The project meets clear local need for reasonable, quality housing.
+Across from the site lies the Victorian, former Dryfesdale Old School building.
+Lockerbie Old School (LOS) took ownership of this via a community asset move from Dumfries and Galloway Council in 2020.
+CHA’s are committed to being “More Than Just A Landlord”.
+So, they are working to transform the area into a Well Being Centre and 8 assisted living flats.

 “CHA has transformed a previously derelict housing site into a stylish, modern housing development warmly welcomed by the community.
 The Lockerbie Old School Committee are excited to be partnering with CHA on our project.
 Their expertise, community focus and dedication to create positive change are second to none”.